anonymousraft/whoischecker/README.md

 Fixed the issue with .IN TLD.
 Now it also works with .IN TLDs.

+## Check DNS Records
+The tool is now able to check the DNS records for domains.
+You can easily check the A, AAAA, MX, NS, TXT or SOA record for any domain.

+While pointing to new server, it is essential that you carefully look the DNS propogation time.
+This feature will help you to determine the NS records stored on your ISPs DNS for the domain name you are checking.

 ## Required Resources
 1. Composer Installed.
 See [this](https://www.hostinger.in/tutorials/how-to-install-composer) guide to install composer
 2. Open your command propmt or terminal, Navigate to the bulk whois checker folder and run command `composer install`